port-labs/port-docs/docs/quickstart.md

 As you can see, Port has pulled the repository's name, url and language, and its readme file is displayed in a new `README` tab in the entity page.

-### Recap - what have achieved so far?

-In order to keep this guide simple, we have implemented a minimal representation of a Git repository.
-This is a fraction of what can be achieved with Port.
-By leveraging Port's different components, you can:

-- Map all the resources in your Git provider organization, including repositories, pull requests, workflows, workflow runs, teams, dependabot alerts and other GitHub/BitBucket objects.
-- Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
-- Trigger workflows directly from Port and report their status.
-- Create/delete objects directly from Port.
-- Control what properties your developers can see and which actions they can perform.

 ### 4. Set standards using **scorecards**

 In this step we will see how to set metrics for our resources.